 Hey.
 The quickies: I was born in Venezuela and now live in NYC.
-I’ve worked in a whole bunch of industries.
-I now work for a non-profit – Marginal Revolution University – whose mission is spreading economic literacy.
-If you’re at all interested in learning economics through free videos, MRU is hands-down the best place to go.
-And I don’t just say that because I work there.
+I work for a non-profit – Marginal Revolution University – whose mission is spreading economic literacy.
+I’m both married and poly.
+I don’t know my own blood type.

 The fun stuff: I’m radically skeptical about pretty much everything.
 At the same time, I love life and humans, and am constantly awed by the beauty and magnificence all around me.
 Sometimes those tendencies seem to be in conflict; other times, I think it is my persistent doubt that accesses all those lovely things I live for.